ocean-tracking-network/biologging_standardization/templates/fields/trackStartLongitude.md

 track Start Longitude

 ## Definition
-Longitude at which track of animal begins (may or may not be different from deployment longitude)
+Longitude at which track of animal begins (may or may not be different from deployment longitude).

 ## Standard
 ISO 6709:2008